Mat Diafos Sweeney

 In addition to his original work, he collaborates with other artists and composers to design experiential and transmedia events.
 He has worked alongside Matthias Pintscher, Derrick Spiva, and Andrew Norman in the ongoing series SESSION that he and Sebastian Peters-Lazaro created for the Los Angeles Chamber Orchestra and as a collaborative composer/arranger and producer of Esther Hannaford’s The Great Egret.
 As a conceptual art director he has created theatrical imagery for four larks with photographers Michael Amico and Vikk Shayen Wong.

-He is currently working on four larks' first visual album / digital project, hymns, which will premiere later in 2021.
+He is currently working on four larks' first visual album / digital project, hymns, and lecturing in the Classics department at UCLA.

 RECENT INTERVIEWS & LONG FORM CRITICISM: Washington Blade / Broadway World / Theatre Magazine / LA Stage Alliance / Arts Beat / Fabrik / Jacki Apple's Performance - Media - Art - Culture / RealTime / Alta Magazine / LA Times / Primitive Surveys / Arena Magazine